firefighterduck/chalk/book/src/recursive/coinduction.md

 The recursive solver will now attempt to prove the initial goal `C` by solving `C2`.
 Unfortunately, it finds the invalidly cached solution and returns it as proof for `C`.

-By visualizing this path of computation, it becomes evident, where the problem lies:
+By visualizing this path of computation, the problem becomes evident:
 * Start proving `C` with `C1`:
     * For `C1` prove `C2` and `C3`:
         * For `C2` prove `C1`: